Delectable Orange Pound Cake (with Orange Glaze)

 • Buttermilk.
 If you don't have any buttermilk on hand, it's easy to make your own.
 Simply pour 2 generous teaspoons of lemon juice or white vinegar into a measuring cup.
 Then add milk up to the ¾ cup line.
 Stir and allow to sit at room temperature for about 10 minutes or until it begins to thicken and curdle.

 • Fresh-squeezed orange juice + orange zest.
 You could use store-bought orange juice, but fresh-squeezed is really worth the effort in this recipe!
-Two large oranges should provide enough juice and zest for this recipe.
+Three large oranges should provide enough juice and zest for this recipe.

 • Unsalted butter.
 At room temperature.